 The Privacy Act 1988 (Privacy Act) regulates how personal information is handled.
 The Privacy Act defines personal information as:

-…information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
+…information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified individual, or an individual who is reasonably identifiable.

-The IPPs and NPPs are not prescriptive.
-Each agency or organisation needs to apply those principles to its own situation.
+The APPs are not prescriptive.
+Each APP entity needs to apply the principles to its own situation.
 The principles cover:

-- general rights for individuals to access and correct their information.
+- right for individuals to access and correct their personal information

 - an individual’s racial or ethnic origin

 - membership of a political association, professional or trade association or trade union

 - biometric information that is to be used for certain purposes